Use Stories to Get the Big Picture

 - Describe the order in which insights are presented in a story.

-- Name the types of insights that a story gives you.
+- Describe the types of insights that a story gives you.

 What is Customer Lifetime Value?

 Customer lifetime value (CLV) is a metric that predicts the profitability over the entire lifetime of the company’s relationship with a customer.
 Looking at CLV can help you find the group of customers who are potentially the most profitable.
 That way, more marketing resources can be allocated to them.

 You use Einstein Discovery stories to analyze data in Tableau CRM datasets.
 Einstein Discovery uses a story to perform a comprehensive statistical analysis of your data powered by statistics, machine learning, and AI.